Child Endangerment Charges

 - protects children under 18 years of age and mentally or physically handicapped persons under 21 years of age;

-The crime of Child Endangering is a criminal act or failure to act that puts the health or safety of a child in danger.
-Ohio’s Endangering Children law is meant to protect those who are unable to help themselves.
-Specifically, it protects children under 18 years of age, and mentally or physically handicapped persons under 21 years of age.
-It prohibits a person from creating a substantial risk to the health or safety of a child, and also criminalizes child abuse, torture, excessive corporal punishment, and other disciplinary measures that create a substantial risk of serious physical harm.
+- prohibits a person from creating a substantial risk to the health or safety of a child and also criminalizes child abuse, torture, excessive corporal punishment, and other disciplinary measures that create a substantial risk of serious physical harm;

-Allowing a child near a house used for the cultivation or manufacture of drugs can be classified as a felony of either the second or third degree and can, depending on the drug involved, carry mandatory prison time.
+Allowing a child near a house used for the cultivation or manufacture of drugs can be classified as a second or third degree felony and, depending on the drug involved, can carry mandatory prison time.

-Child Endangering resulting from driving drunk with a child in the vehicle is classified as a first degree misdemeanor, unless the child is alleged to have been harmed, in which case the offense can be either a fourth or fifth degree felony depending on the degree of harm suffered.
+Child endangering resulting from driving drunk with a child in the vehicle is classified as a first degree misdemeanor.
+If the child sustains injuries, depending on the degree, the offense can be a fourth or fifth degree felony.

-In most other circumstances the crime of Child Endangerment is classified in Ohio as a first degree misdemeanor.
+In most other circumstances child endangerment is classified in Ohio as a first degree misdemeanor.

-Our law firm has a proven record defending against allegations of Endangering Children.
-We can help.
-Call to speak with a Columbus attorney now at 614.454.5010 for a free consultation.
+Our law firm has a proven record defending against allegations of endangering children.
+Contact us to speak with a Columbus attorney or call us at 614.454.5010 for a free consultation.